Your home may look good but is it safe? How do you maintain health and safety in the home?

 Maintaining your property is not just about making sure it looks good but also that it is being kept free of materials that could make you and your family sick.
 Follow this quick checklist to ensure that your home is a healthy and safe environment:

 This is very common in homes painted pre-1970 and can cause interference in the neurological development in young children.
 To treat, encapsulate old paint by painting over it or seek advice on the most suitable way to remove it.
 Take care when cleaning up any residue.

-This is very common in houses built prior to 1983 and is only of concern if it is not contained.
+This is very common in houses built prior to 1983-86 and is of particular concern if it is not contained.
 If surfaces are damaged, asbestos strands can be released.
 Always seek advice from a company that specialises in asbestos detection and removal.

 Brick Cracking and Subsidence

 Extended periods of dry weather and inadequate garden watering may cause footing subsidence and cracking in brickwork, particularly if large trees are planted close to the house.
-It’s important to seek an independent assessment from your local council, Archicentre Australia’s Property Assessment Service or a structural engineer.
+It’s important to seek an independent assessment from your local council, Archicentre Australia’s Architect’s Advice Service or a structural engineer.
 Fortunately, most cracks only require cosmetic treatment, not significant structural repair.

 A lack of site drainage, inadequate sub-floor ventilation, dampness and debris beneath the floor are conditions conducive for termite attack, which can cause significant damage within a period of weeks.
 Such conditions also encourage borer infestation and timber rot.

 Rising damp can cause increased room humidity, vermin infestation and toxic mould growth which exacerbates allergies such as asthma.
 Even minor signs of damp may indicate a far more serious underlying problem and you should consult a damp control company when in doubt.